 }

-synchronized void completeTask() {
+synchronized void completeTask()

 System.out.println(Thread.currentThread().getName() + ” notifying…”);

-notify(); // will alert a stopped thread
+notify(); // Wakes up a waiting thread

 }